 Update: Dark & Lovely Hair Relaxer Class Action Lawsuit Filed in Illinois

-A group of women from Illinois, Nevada, New Jersey and Texas have filed a class action lawsuit against the manufacturers of Dark & Lovely Hair Relaxer in the U.S. District Court for the Northern District of Illinois.
-The plaintiffs allege that the defendants failed to disclose that toxic chemicals in Dark & Lovely may increase the risk of uterine cancer, fibroids and endometriosis.
+A group of women from Illinois, Nevada, New Jersey, and Texas has filed a class action lawsuit against the manufacturers of Dark & Lovely Hair Relaxer in the U.S. District Court for the Northern District of Illinois.
+The plaintiffs allege that the defendants failed to disclose that toxic chemicals in Dark & Lovely may increase the risk of uterine cancer, fibroids, and endometriosis.

 “Hair products such as relaxers contain hormonally active and carcinogenic compounds, such as phthalates, known to cause endocrine disruption, are not listed separately as ingredients but, instead, are often broadly lumped into the ‘fragrance’ or ‘perfume’ categories,” the complaint states.
 “Relaxer habits usually begin in formative childhood years, and adolescence is likely a period of enhanced susceptibility to debilitating conditions resulting from exposure to these chemicals.”

-Plaintiffs seek to establish a multi-state class action lawsuit for any consumer who purchased Dark & Lovely Hair Relaxer in the United States from May 25, 2017, to the present.
-In addition to medical monitoring, the lawsuit seeks a full refund for the hair relaxer, as well as an injunction which would prevent the defendants from continuing to sell the products.
+The plaintiffs seek to establish a multi-state class action lawsuit for any consumer who purchased Dark & Lovely Hair Relaxer in the United States from May 25, 2017, to the present.
+In addition to medical monitoring, the lawsuit seeks a full refund for the hair relaxer, as well as an injunction that would prevent the defendants from continuing to sell the products.

 Hair Relaxer Cancer Lawsuit Filed Over “Dark & Lovely” Chemicals